CumulusNetworks/docs/content/cumulus-linux-510/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 ```
 ### Continue Provisioning

 Typically ZTP exits after executing the script locally and does not continue.
-To continue with provisioning so that you do not have to intervene manually or embed an Ansible callback into the script, you can add the `CUMULUS-AUTOPROVISION-CASCADE` directive.
+To continue with provisioning so that you do not have to intervene manually or embed an Ansible callback into the script, you can add the `CUMULUS-AUTOPROVISIONING-CASCADE` directive.

 ## Best Practices